Nkfree/titleSystem/README.md

 ![titlechat)](https://github.com/Nkfree/titleSystem/blob/master/screenshots/titlechat.png)
 * Has simple offensive language protection.
-* There are commands for server staff to disable players if needed.
+* There are commands for server staff to disable title for certain player if needed.
 * There are configurables at the top of the script (chat commands, few variables like maximum number of characters accepted per title)

 ![colorlist)](https://github.com/Nkfree/titleSystem/blob/master/screenshots/titlehelp.png)